SerhiiZahuba/netbox-vcloud-sync-plugin/README.md

 ## 🚀 Overview

-**NetBox CloudSync** — це плагін для автоматичної синхронізації віртуальних машин із **vCloud Director** у **NetBox**, використовуючи ORM.
+**NetBox CloudSync** — is a plugin for automatic synchronization of virtual machines from **vCloud Director** to **NetBox** using ORM.
-Плагін створений для того, щоб швидко та безпечно оновлювати дані VM без ручного втручання.
+The plugin is designed to quickly and safely update VM data without manual intervention.

 ---